-Fiscal year 2015-16 was highlighted by continued completion of a new Student Services building on the Kingman campus, along with continued commitment by the District to improve facilities on all campuses.
-Tuition and fees revenue for the 2015-16 year was budgeted conservatively, resulting in the District ending the fiscal year with this primary revenue source close to anticipated levels.
+Fiscal year 2016-17 was highlighted by the completion of a new Student Services building on the Kingman campus, along with continued commitment by the District to improve facilities on all campuses and the commencement of a new multi-purpose building on the campus in Colorado City.
+Tuition and fees revenue for the 2016-17 year was budgeted conservatively, resulting in the District ending the fiscal year with this primary revenue source meeting anticipated levels.
 Through a continual active budgeting model, the District was able to maintain capital investments and continue to prioritize student-centered initiatives.
 The District continues to demonstrate the ability to maintain financial stability in financially challenging times and still emphasize completing the strategic plan initiatives.